 Why are claws important to a cat?

-A cat’s remarkable grace, agility, and sense of balance are in part due to its retractable claws, which allow it to establish footing for walking, running, springing, climbing, or stretching.
+A cat’s remarkable grace, agility, and sense of balance are in part due to its retractable claws, which allow the cat to establish footing for walking, running, springing, climbing, or stretching.
 A cat’s claws are also its best defense mechanism.

 Why do cats scratch?

 The outer part of a cat’s claws regularly become frayed.
-When the cat scratches, it pulls off this outer part and exposes sharp, smooth claws.
-Scratching is also a way of fulfilling a cat’s strong instinctive need to mark its territory.
+When cats scratch, they pull off this outer part and expose sharp, smooth claws.
+Scratching is also a way of fulfilling a strong instinctive need to mark territory.
 Not only do cats mark objects by visibly scratching them, but the scratching deposits secretions from glands in the feet that can be smelled by other cats.
 Scratching can also provide valuable stretching and foot-muscle exercise.

 What is declawing?

 The standard declawing procedure calls for the removal of the claw and the first bone of the toe.
 The operation is usually performed on the front feet, and is actually an amputation comparable to the removal of all of the human fingertips at the first knuckle.
 The cat often experiences pain in the recovery and healing process.

 An incorrectly positioned cut during declawing surgery can remove too much of the toe, taking with it part or all of the toe’s pad.
 But if the whole claw is not removed, misshapen claws can grow back.
 In addition, if a bone fragment is left at the surgery site, it may become a source of infection.
 Both claw re-growth and infection necessitate additional surgery.
 Post-surgical blood loss is another concern, but great care must be taken that bandages wrapped tightly to control bleeding do not cut off circulation.